cub::DeviceBatchedTopK#

 Current constraints (initial API surface)#

 This is an initial, intentionally restricted API surface.
-The following constraints are enforced at compile time (a static_assert fires if violated):
+The following constraints are enforced at compile time (a compile error is emitted if violated):

 Determinism, tie-breaking, and output ordering#